-What related-party transactions existed in 2013 or are planned for 2014?
+What related-party transactions existed in 2014 or are planned for 2015?

-We describe below the transactions that have occurred since the beginning of 2013, and any currently proposed transactions, that involve Dollar General and exceed \$120,000 and in which a related party had or has a direct or indirect material interest.
-We also describe below select other relationships in which a related party has an interest that may not be material.
+Other than compensation paid or to be paid during 2014 and 2015 to one of our non-executive officers who is a family member of Ms. Cochran, as discussed further under "Director Independence" above, there are no transactions that have occurred since the beginning of 2014, or any currently proposed transactions, that involve Dollar General and exceed \$120,000 and in which a related party had or has a direct or indirect material interest.